System Documentation // V.1.0

 Conceptual Structure

-Each node represents a behavioural construct, be it a bias a bias, distortion, decision heuristic, or architectural feature of cognition.
+Each node represents a behavioural construct, be it a bias, distortion, fallacy, law, decision heuristic, or architectural feature of cognition.

 Purpose